-We met for the first time the Second Annual Bright Idea Expo at .
-Kudos to Patrick Conlon and the wonderful staff at the Office Of Energy Management for putting on a PERFECT event!
+We met for the first time at the Second Annual Bright Idea Expo.
+Kudos to Patrick Conlon and the wonderful staff at the Office of Energy Management for putting on the PERFECT event!

-After perusing all of the awesome booths and initiating open conversation with the exhibitors and even getting the chance of hearing Patrick speak on policy and financing issues (AB 811, Feed in Tariffs, etc.) we moved on to a solar installation in our Valley.
-I chose a small scale, residential installation put in order by Renova a month earlier.12-1
+After perusing all of the awesome booths and initiating open conversation with the exhibitors, and even getting the chance of hearing Patrick speak on policy and financing issues (AB 811, Feed-in Tariffs, etc.), we moved on to a solar installation in the Coachella Valley.
+I chose a small-scale, residential installation completed by Renova a month earlier.

-Lunch and travel to the Salton Sea region2-4
+Lunch and travel to the Salton Sea region.

-Following the solar tour we moved on down Valley to the Colmac Biomass electricity facility to meet with Danny Stelton.
-Colmac facility tour.
+Following the solar tour, we moved down the Valley to the Colmac Biomass electricity facility to meet with Danny Stelton for the Colmac facility tour.

 One of the musings that came from the class after our tour:

-Truly the folks at Colmac don't get enough credit for being a first to market concept that cash flows and makes a clean, sustainable difference in the way that we dispose of our green waste to create green energy.
-Thank you Danny and Great job folks!
+Truly, the folks at Colmac don't get enough credit for being a first-to-market concept that makes a clean, sustainable difference in the way that we dispose of our green waste to create green energy.
+Thank you, Danny, and great job folks!

-The day ended with the drive back along the 86 S (NAFTA Highway) and to the Civic Center parking lot where everyone left the Valley to points beyond by 4.
+The day ended with the drive back along 86 S (NAFTA Highway) to the Civic Center parking lot.

-And thanks to Ron Willison and the crew at our campus we had a successful morning watching prep videos on the tour that was about to take place.10-12
+We met at the corner of Cook and Frank Sinatra Street.
+Thanks to Ron Willison and the crew at our campus, we had a successful morning watching prep videos for the tour that was about to take place.

-Imperial Western Bio-Diesel where we met with Curtis Wright
+The tour moved on to Imperial Western Bio-Diesel where we met with Curtis Wright.

-We were met by Mark Gran this Saturday and knew that we were in for quite a day when he brought us to a class room and showed us a PowerPoint overview of the history of CalEnergy in our region.
-We then right into the belly of the whale where he showed the class all aspects of the facilities renewable energy generation.
-We wound up seeing one of the worlds largest geothermal cap/valves just at the end of the field!
-This thing is so huge and is holding back so much pressure from below that it needs steel, shock absorber type arms to hold it in place!
+We were met by Mark Grany and knew that we were in for quite a day.
+He brought us to a classroom and showed us a PowerPoint overview of the history of CalEnergy in our region.
+We then showed the class all aspects of the facility’s renewable energy generation.
+We wound up seeing one of the world’s largest geothermal cap/valves just at the end of the field!
+The valve is so huge and is holding back so much pressure from below that it needs steel, shock absorber arms to hold it in place!

-After this incredible tour from Mark we headed back to UCR...our heads swimming with so much information and so much excitement for the future of tapping renewable energy sources in our world!
-In two weeks the wind farms with Wintec!
+After this incredible tour from Mark, we headed back to UCR, our heads swimming with so much information and so much excitement for the future of renewable energy in our world!

-Wintec wind farm tour with Fritz Noble and Steve Avila*
+We met for the Wintec wind farm tour with Fritz Noble and Steve Avila*

-Now this was truly an experience...after meeting up at the Denny's along the 10 Freeway we headed, with Fritz as our guide, into his world.
-These are his wind machines and he knows everything about them...their past and their future.
-Fascinating stuff!
+Now, this was truly an experience!
+After meeting up at the Denny's along the 10 Freeway, we headed, with Fritz as our guide, into his world.
+These are his wind machines and he knows everything about them...their past and their future!

-I think that eveyone in the class could agree that nowhere else could they have had the exposure to five (5) various, truly operational, contributing renewable energy technoliogies in the span of a few hours and all within the same economy.
-The Coachella Valley is proven to be the Mecca of renweable energy and energy efficiency implementaiton!
+I think that everyone in the class would agree that nowhere else could they have had exposure to five various, operational, renewable energy technologies in the span of a few hours and all within the same economy.
+The Coachella Valley has proven to be the Mecca of renewable energy and energy efficiency implementation!